scrapinghub/spidermon/docs/source/item-validation.rst

         author_url = URLType(required=True)
         tags = ListType(StringType)

-Check the documentation to learn how to define a model and how to extend the built-in data types.
+Check `schematics documentation`_ to learn how to define a model and how to extend the built-in data types.

 With JSON Schema